all the articles tagged as:

 Read More

 This is one of those things that you crave for many months of the year but can only find for a fleeting moment.
 Then you have to wait patiently for the rest of the year before they will appear again in bakery shop windows.
-You can of course make it at home (that’s what the recipe is for!), but grapes – and the best ones to use for this delicious treat, local Tuscan wine grapes such as canaiolo or American concord grapes, called uva fragola in Italian (“strawberry grapes”) for their sweetness – are seasonal too, and can usually only be found around harvest time in the month of September.
+You can of course make it at home, but grapes — and the best ones to use for this delicious treat, local Tuscan wine grapes such as canaiolo or American concord grapes, called uva fragola in Italian (“strawberry grapes”) for their sweetness and fragrance — are seasonal too, and can usually only be found around harvest time in the months of September and early October.

 Read More